chrisliebaer/kitmatheinfo-bot/README.md

+> [!IMPORTANT]
+> This repository is no longer maintained.
+For the current version, please refer to the fork in [kitmatheinfo/kitmatheinfo-bot](https://github.com/kitmatheinfo/kitmatheinfo-bot).

-This is a custom-built Discord bot for the https://kitmatheinfo.de/ community.
+This is a custom build Discord bot for the https://kitmatheinfo.de/ community.
 The bot is tailored to provide specific features which aren't covered by existing solutions.
-It might therefore not be particularly useful for the general public.
+It might therefore not be particular usefull for the general public.

 # Features
 * Information board, using buttons to reduce clutter from overly long walls of text.